@alias¶

 Suppose you are using a class framework that expects you to pass in a constructor function when you define a class.
 You can use the

-tag to tell JSDoc how the class will be exposed in your app.In the following example, the
+@aliastag to tell JSDoc how the class will be exposed in your app.In the following example, the

-keyword relative to trackr.CookieManager, so the “value” method has the namepath “trackr.CookieManager#value”.Klass('trackr.CookieManager', /** * @class * @alias trackr.CookieManager * @param {Object} kv */ function(kv) { /** The value. */ this.value = kv; } );
+@aliastag tells JSDoc to treat the anonymous function as if it were the constructor for the class “trackr.CookieManager”.
+Within the function, JSDoc interprets thethiskeyword relative to trackr.CookieManager, so the “value” method has the namepath “trackr.CookieManager#value”.Klass('trackr.CookieManager', /** * @class * @alias trackr.CookieManager * @param {Object} kv */ function(kv) { /** The value. */ this.value = kv; } );

 You can also use the

-tag tells JSDoc that these members are exposed outside of the IIFE’s scope./** @namespace */ var Apple = {}; (function(ns) { /** * @namespace * @alias Apple.Core */ var core = {}; /** Documented as Apple.Core.seed */ core.seed = function() {}; ns.Core = core; })(Apple);
+@aliastag with members that are created within an immediately invoked function expression (IIFE).
+The@aliastag tells JSDoc that these members are exposed outside of the IIFE’s scope./** @namespace */ var Apple = {}; (function(ns) { /** * @namespace * @alias Apple.Core */ var core = {}; /** Documented as Apple.Core.seed */ core.seed = function() {}; ns.Core = core; })(Apple);

 For members that are defined within an object literal, you can use the

-tag.Using @alias for an object literal¶// Documenting objectA with @alias var objectA = (function() { /** * Documented as objectA * @alias objectA * @namespace */ var x = { /** * Documented as objectA.myProperty * @member */ myProperty: 'foo' }; return x; })(); // Documenting objectB with @lends /** * Documented as objectB * @namespace */ var objectB = (function() { /** @lends objectB */ var x = { /** * Documented as objectB.myProperty * @member */ myProperty: 'bar' }; return x; })();
+@aliastag as an alternative to the [@lends]lendstag.Using @alias for an object literal¶// Documenting objectA with @alias var objectA = (function() { /** * Documented as objectA * @alias objectA * @namespace */ var x = { /** * Documented as objectA.myProperty * @member */ myProperty: 'foo' }; return x; })(); // Documenting objectB with @lends /** * Documented as objectB * @namespace */ var objectB = (function() { /** @lends objectB */ var x = { /** * Documented as objectB.myProperty * @member */ myProperty: 'bar' }; return x; })();